josnamygithub/josnamygithub/README.md

 - 👋 Hi, I’m @josnamygithub
-- 👀 I’m interested in Java Spring Boot
+- 👀 I’m interested in Java Spring Boot and Angular
 - 🌱 I’m currently learning ...
 Microservices by using Spring boot